Where to Buy Flowers for Less

 National Networks

-If you want flowers delivered locally or out of town, you can use national services like FTD, 1-800-Flowers.com, ProFlowers, and Teleflora.
-Our take: For any delivery, ask a local florist—either here or near where the recipient lives—to coordinate the job, rather than relying on a national outfit.
+If you want flowers delivered locally or out of town, you can use national services like FTD, 1800Flowers, ProFlowers, and Teleflora.
+We discuss this in our article “Need to Have Delivered Out of Town?”
+Our take: For any delivery, ask a local florist—either here or near the recipient—to coordinate the job, rather than relying on a national outfit.